20kdc/sdl12-compat/README.md

 There are also some compat workarounds for the one specific game this is meant to be used on.

+The rest of this README will proceed as normal.
+If you are not willing to accept how messy and bad this is, USE UPSTREAM!

 # Simple DirectMedia Layer (SDL) sdl12-compat

 https://www.libsdl.org/